jgarte/dgkiss/README.md

 - openjdk11-hotspot-bin
 - openjdk16-hotspot-bin

-things I need to get around to fixing, or are in an unknown state:
+Things I need to get around to fixing, or are in an unknown state:

 - libslirp
+- melonDS (needs libslirp to be fixed up, needs libglvnd to be added)
+- tcc
+- fftw
+- MultiMC (needs GLFW to be fixed up)
-- melonDS
+- glfw